nnstu-intel/SmartStock/README.md

 Box Segmentation and Classification
 ====

-This program is intended for segmentation of boxes on the image, video and webcam with subsequent classification into classes: open and closed.
+This program is intended for segmentation of boxes on the image, video and webcam with subsequent classification into classes: open and closed, identification anomalies.

 The solution is presented as a web service written in django.
 Linux is the preferred system due to possible problems installing the detectron 2 framework.